-YourScoreAndMore offers credit reporting and monitoring services for $29.94 per month after a 14-day trial, which costs $9.95.
-Although the company does provide triple-bureau credit reports and TransRisk scores, along with daily monitoring via email alerts, it doesn’t bring much to the table that helps it stand out from the crowd.
-There have been numerous complaints about this company from those who had difficulty canceling their trial account in time, along with those who felt deceived or misled by statements about how the service was "free" before their card was automatically billed.
+Some customers complain they had difficulty canceling their trial account in time, along with those who felt deceived or misled by statements about how the service was "free" before their card was automatically billed.
 We recommend exercising caution before engaging the services of this company.

-Being that the entire credit reporting service behind YourScoreAndMore is powered by CSIdentity (as are many companies on this list), users can expect three standard monthly credit reports from all three credit bureaus, along with ongoing monitoring of those three reports.
-If major changes occur on any of the reports, the customer is notified by email.
+Being that the entire credit reporting service behind YourScoreAndMore is powered by CSIdentity (as are many companies on this list), users can expect three standard monthly credit reports from all three credit bureaus, along with ongoing credit monitoring of each credit report.

 Each report is accompanied by a credit score.
 Although the exact nature of the score is undisclosed, our previous experience with this software platform leads us to believe that they utilize a score similar to the TransRisk model offered by TransUnion.

-A quick perusal of the education center on offer from YourScoreAndMore reveals a reasonable effort being put in to educate customers on the dynamics of credit scoring and reporting, including general advice on how to improve one's score, how to improve their chance of being approved for a credit card, and so forth.
+A quick perusal of the credit education center on offer from YourScoreAndMore reveals a reasonable effort being put in to educate customers on the dynamics of credit scoring and reporting, including general advice on how to improve one's score, how to improve their chance of being approved for a credit card, and so forth.

 Arriving at the YourScoreAndMore homepage, potential customers are presented with a gigantic ad that talks about getting your "free credit score."
 Our review team struggled to understand what part of the YourScoreAndMore service could possibly be described as "free," given that even the 14-day trial costs $9.95.

 Although the pricing of the service is listed in smaller print above the offending ad, we can't help but imagine some people might start signing up, operating under the assumption that they are receiving a free service when they are not.

 Most of the complaints leveled against YourScoreAndMore boil down, at some level, to customers being billed either without their knowledge, without their consent, or without being able to cancel in a timely fashion.